 The PSAT (in 11th grade), SAT (12th grade) and ACT (12th grade) are three of the most important standardized tests college-bound high school students will take.
 Of these, you may be surprised to learn that the PSAT is perhaps the most important.
 Why?
 Because a qualifying score on the PSAT sets your students apart as a National Merit Semi-Finalist.
 And National Merit Semi-Finalists are eagerly recruited by colleges and universities.
 In fact, many schools will try to lure National Merit Scholars with offers of big scholarship money.

 The National Merit Scholarship Corporation sets a different qualifying level for each state, based on data about all test-takers in all states.
-For the class of 2012 — students who took the PSAT in the fall of 2011 — Florida’s number was 214 (out of 240), up from 210 for the class of 2011.
-By way of comparison, the class of 2012 number for Massachusetts was 223 and for Oklahoma it was 209.
+For the class of 2020 — students who took the PSAT in the fall of 2018 — Florida’s number was 213 (out of 240).
+By way of comparison, the qualifying score for Massachusetts was 223 and for Oklahoma it was 210.
 So it’s easier to qualify in some states than in others.

 There are many ways to prepare for this critical test, but by far the most painless is to sign up for the SAT Question of the Day in 8th or 9th grade.
 Why?
 Well, for starters, the PSAT is in fact the Preliminary SAT.
 You may have noticed that the PSAT is scored out of 240.
 The SAT is scored out of 2400.
 Most kids score the same on the SAT as they did on the PSAT, i.e., a score of 218 on the PSAT will translate to a score of 2180 on the SAT.
 The tests are nearly identical, with the exception that there is some higher level math on the SAT.
 So signing up for the SAT question of the day is a good way to get used to the material and questions that will appear on the PSAT.